Archaeology: Summer Digs During 2018 to 2020 on the Isthmus

-During the summer of 2018, an exploratory dig led by archaeologist Allyne H. Gliddon in collaboration with Eagle Lake First Nation and the Farabout Peninsula Coalition, was conducted on the isthmus connecting the mainland to the peninsula.
+During the summers of 2018,2019 and 2020 exploratory digs led by archaeologist Allyne H. Gliddon in collaboration with Eagle Lake First Nation and the Farabout Peninsula Coalition, were conducted on the isthmus connecting the mainland to the peninsula.

 The portage on the narrow land bridge was used by ancient peoples to avoid the more dangerous wide waters of Eagle Lake, and access a safer route to the Eagle River, and further travel routes to the north in Ontario.